roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 * Lists of technical details (like OS, use of OpenCL, screen size, etc.) should make use of bullet lists.
 * Screenshots and drawings can go a long way.
 * If you are replying to a particular point or person, quote the section of text you are replying to.
+* Break your text into paragraphs of roughly 4 to 8 lines, but avoid sending each sentence to a new paragraph.

 # Bugs